shinyford/multipane_clock/README.md

 ## Components

-### `AngularClockTime`
+### `ClockAngle`

-A wrapper for a `DateTime` instance which exposes its entities - `millisecond`, `second`, `minute` etc. - as values in the range 0 <= x < 1, representing how many of the entities have passed since the start of the next higher entity, as a fraction.
-For example, 32 seconds would be expressed as 32 / 60, since 32 60ths of the current minute have passed.

-In other words, for any given entity it answers the question: what angle would my hand be pointing at, if shown on a clock face?
+ A container for a function that will return an angle for a given `DateTime` instant to answer the question: what proportion of a given period of time has passed at a particular `DateTime` point in time?
+More simply: if I were a hand on a clock, how much of the clock face would I have traversed?
+What would I be pointing at?

+ Static instances are provided for commonly needed angles: `second`, `minute`, `hour` etc. More esoteric `ClockAngle`s for siderial day, lunar day and day of year are also available.

+ Some 'bouncy' instances are also provided, giving a delayed change in angle to mimic the movement of watch hands and e.g. am/pm discs.

+ > The naming of these instances is a bit anti-intuitive, since hands for a given time unit take the next higher unit's worth of time to go round a clock: a second hand takes a minute; a minute hand takes an hour; an hour hand takes a meridien; and so on (at least conceptually).

+ Most `ClockAngle`s will simply wrap an `AngleCalculator`.
+Some, notably the bouncy and `dayOfYear` timings, have more specialised methods.

 >Note that throughout this project angles are represented in a somewhat unorthodox manner, as fractions of a full circle: 0 <= angle < 1 (they are only converted to radians in widgets at the point of rendering).
-This allows angles and `AngularClockTime` entities to be used roughly interchangeably.
+This allows proportions of time periods and calculated angles to be used interchangeably.

-`AngularClockTime` exposes a few extra fields too, notably a `bouncySecond` which provides a delayed, damped bounce to its second value, enabling the nice, clunky motion of the second hand on the Paper Cogs clock.
+### `AngleCalculator`

+A calculator for the proportion of a `period` that has passed at a given `DateTime` instant using what is effectively floating point clock arithmetic (no pun intended).

+### `Pane`

+A container for an image which can be rotated and offset from its start position when rendered.
+Offsets are defined as lists of `Vector`s.

+### `Vector`

+A representation of an offset from a current position, comprising a distance and an angle calculated from a `DateTime` instance.

+`Vector`s by default rotate continually in a circle; but by specifying an arc, the proportion of a circle to cover, a `Vector` can be made to oscillate back and forth across that segment of the full circle as per a pendulum.

+### `Rotation`

+A specialisation of a `Vector`, with zero offset, used to specify the rotation of a pane's image during rendering.

 ## Licenses